akostrik/stage_telegram_python/README.md

 - based on these marks of the propaganda, it calculates the trust coefficient of the message
 - extracts the principal information of the new message, in the form of several affirmations, via OpenAI API
 - compares these affirmations to the recent affirmations of the other followed channels
-- stocks the message itself, the result if its analisys, updates the trust coefficients of the channels, updates the index of similarity of the channels in _MongoDB Atlas_ database, via MongoDB API
+- stocks the message itself, the result if its analysis, updates the trust coefficients of the channels, updates the index of similarity of the channels in _MongoDB Atlas_ database, via MongoDB API
-1) `Server 3` requests conbstantly the results of the computations from `Server 2`, via `Server 2` API
+1) `Server 3` requests constantly the results of the computations from `Server 2`, via `Server 2` API
-1) `Server 2` fetchs the results of the computations in _MongoDB Atlas_, via MongoDB API, and returns them to `Server 3`
+1) `Server 2` fetches the results of the computations in _MongoDB Atlas_, via MongoDB API, and returns them to `Server 3`
 1) `Server 3` passes the results to the web browser in the form of a graph of the channels, where every summit contains the id of the channel and its trust coefficient, and every edge is the index of similarity of two concerned channels, via `Server 3` API
 1) The web browser displays the graph to the user